Colorado Springs White Collar Crime Defense Lawyer

 The consequences of white collar crimes are increasingly dire.
 Gone are the day of plush federal white collar prisons that offer executives a mere slap on the wrist for their offenses.
 Convicted felons can have trouble finding a job or dwelling and be barred from voting; in addition, the damage of even a white collar crime accusation to a professional reputation and career cannot be overstated.
 Each white collar crime is as different as its accused perpetrator, and every case requires a unique mix of investigation and legal strategy if a defendant is to escape with his freedom and his civil liberties intact.

 Call (719) 475-2555 Today for a Free Consultation

 If you've been charged with a white collar crime, punishments can be quite stiff in the State of Colorado.
 Discover your best defense by connecting with established and compassionate Colorado Springs white collar crime lawyer, Timothy Bussey.
 Mr. Bussey has worked as a prosecutor and judge.
 He is highly regarded as a defense attorney.
-E-mail for an appointment via our criminal defense website, or simply call us at (719) 475-2555.
+For an appointment, simply call us at (719) 475-2555.